RedBeardEth/RealmsWorldContent/README.md

 # RealmsWorldContent
 For gaining write access to the Realms.World CMS

-Create an issue at https://github.com/RedBeardEth/RealmsWorldContent/issues to get started
+Create a [New Issue](https://github.com/RedBeardEth/RealmsWorldContent/issues/new) to get started